SeekTheError/tbb-transmission/README.md

 if the -d is omitted, this will simply show the names of each matching torrents.
 It might be a very good idea, if you add the -d option, to limit in Transmission the number of parallel downloads.
 See Preferences>Transfer.

-You can also specify a starting point. for more information, run:
+You can also specify a starting point.
+For more information, type:

     tbb-transmission --usage